The Office of Advanced Research Computing offers Rutgers’ next generation of high-performance computing, Amarel

 Amarel is a shared community-owned advanced computing environment available to any investigator or student with projects requiring research computing resources.
 The model is distinguished by a set of uniform technical and policy elements that, while sufficiently flexible to support the degree of heterogeneity inherent in the Rutgers environment, affords a level of standardization that greatly simplifies management procedures, troubleshooting, and provides a more seamless user experience.

-Investigators can become condominium owners through a University-sponsored matching program.
+While general access use is available to the entire Rutgers community, investigators can become condominium owners through a University-sponsored matching program.
 Owners have highest priority and are guaranteed access commensurate with their investment.
 Owner allocations are designed to feel as close to a locally maintained and managed system as possible, but with unused cycles being available to the general pool.
 Free access is available on a first come first served basis to the Rutgers community utilizing general pooled resources under an open access policy.
 Non-owner jobs can be preempted immediately by higher priority jobs.

 With OARC covering costs of racks, cabling, network interconnect, system administration, maintenance, and spare nodes, we offer very competitive pricing.
-Because money is used for purchasing equipment, indirect costs do not apply.
+Because money is used for purchasing capital equipment, indirect costs do not apply.

-The OARC support team comprises six highly experienced cluster system administrators and four PhD-level computational scientists with deep expertise in the STEM and life sciences.
+The OARC support team comprises highly experienced cluster system administrators and PhD-level computational scientists with deep expertise in the STEM and life sciences.
 It is this unique combination of technical capability and scientific support working collaboratively with Rutgers investigators that enables problems to transition toward solutions at an accelerated pace.
 Support and collaboration includes proposal development, post award participation, training, data management services and both causal and formal consulting services.

 - Traditional High Performance Computing